ariatemplates/usermanual/src/latest/templates/advanced/views.md

 ### Combining filters

-Once a filter is set, you can add new ones to <span style="background:#ffc">filter in more items using the Views `FILTER_ADD`</span> property:
+Once a filter is set, you can add new ones to filter in more items using the Views `FILTER_ADD` property:

 <script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/snippets/templates/views/ViewScript.js?tag=filterAddElement&noheader=true&lang=javascript&outdent=true'></script>

 In this case, the filter method is applied to items that are not filtered in.
 This example, added to the previously set filter, instructs the View to list all hotels for which the daily rate is beyond 200€ **or** which have at least 5 stars.

-Conversely, it is also possible to specify new filters to <span style="background:#ffc">refine the list of items to be kept using the `FILTER_REMOVE`</span> property:
+Conversely, it is also possible to specify new filters to refine the list of items to be kept using the `FILTER_REMOVE` property:

 <script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/snippets/templates/views/ViewScript.js?tag=filterRemoveElement&noheader=true&lang=javascript&outdent=true'></script>